 - agree to include ShelterBox in your Will or enquire into leaving a gift in your Will to ShelterBox.

 - participate in a competition, promotion or survey;

 - participate in an event;

 - apply for a role with us as an employee or volunteer; or

 - give us feedback or contact us.

 - Indirect Activity.
-Personal data may be shared with us by third parties, such as other charities we work with, commercial participators, service providers, fundraisers or through fundraising sites such as JustGiving.
-If you participate in an event organised by an external party or make a donation through a processor like JustGiving, then your information may be passed to us by the processor.
+Personal data may be shared with us by third parties, such as other charities we work with, commercial participators, service providers, fundraisers or through fundraising sites such as JustGiving or Facebook.
+If you participate in an event organised by an external party or donate through a processor like JustGiving or Facebook, then your information may be passed to us by the processor.
 We would only use it for marketing purposes if you have given your consent for this.
-The fundraising sites have their own privacy policies, and you should check those policies when providing your personal information.
+These fundraising sites have their own privacy policies, and you should check those policies when providing your personal information.
 You may also have purchased a virtual gift from us using Shopify, who will pass on personal data based on your choices.
 Similarly, ShelterBox works with Farewill, who provide Will writing services in the United Kingdom.
 If you use the Farewill service and authorise them to do so, Farewill may share personal data with us regarding gifts in your Will made in favour of ShelterBox.

-- Public registers (such as the Electoral roll, Companies House, and Charity Commission) and aggregators that collate info from same sources (Duedil, 192.com and Directory Enquiries for example);
+- Public registers (such as the Electoral roll, Companies House, Charity Commission, political and property registers) and aggregators that collate info from same sources (Duedil, 192.com and Directory Enquiries for example);

 - Subscription services (Directory for Social Change and Trustfunding.org are two examples);

 - Public records of other charities or organisations you might support, for example, if you are patrons of the British Museum or members of a Livery Company or the National Garden Scheme;

 - Professional registers, posts on professional networking sites like LinkedIn, and company websites and annual reports;